WestDRI/wgpages/content/pythonhpc.md

 Let's use NumPy for our slow series calculation.
 We will:

-1. write a function that acts on each counter $k$ in the series,
+1. write a function that acts on each integer $k$ in the series,
-2. create a vectorized function from it that takes in an array of integer numbers and returns an array of terms,
+2. convert this function to a *vectorized function* that takes in an array of integer numbers and returns an array of terms,
 3. sum these terms to get the result.

 Let's save the following code as `slow2.py`: